 KTA is pleased to present two events in connection with our friends at Wildwood Park in Harrisburg.
 See below for complete information and to register.

 The Appalachian Trail has been rerouted back onto the trail corridor just east of the Lehigh River between Palmerton and Walnutport, PA as of June, 2022.
 The 3.25 mile section was rebuilt by the Pennsylvania Outdoor Corps and a crew led by professional designer and trail builder Peter Jensen.
 The work was supervised by Bob Sickley, Regional Manager of the Trail from the Susquehanna River to the Hudson River.
+The map below shows the rerouted section.

 This reroute completes a process of remediation begun several years ago.
 This section of the A.T. goes through a federal Superfund site that was damaged by a zinc processing plant in Palmerton.
 The Trail was temporarily rerouted so that a team led by the federal Environmental Protection Agency could remediate the damaged soil and plant new trees and vegetation.
 More information on the remediation efforts can be found HERE.